Dhaif/ConPagnon_codeR/README.md

 R routines performing a principal components analysis (PCA) on behavioral data, and regression analysis with the outputed principal components.
+To help you with the components interpretation, some rotation method are also an option, alongside clutering tecnics.
-Those routines also useful visualization functions for correlation matrix plot, regression results plot, principal components projections plot.
+Those routines contains also useful visualization functions for correlation matrix plot, regression results plot, principal components projections plot.